wescale/kubernetes-formation/Day-1_Containers/9-buildah/README.md

-# Hands-on : build images with Buildah
+# Exercise 9: build images with Buildah

 Click the button below to start the demonstration.